Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 Beyond Belgium: Saison’s French Roots

-While many people associate saison primarily with Belgium, its history is deeply intertwined with the farming communities of northern France, particularly in regions like Wallonia.
-For centuries, these farmhouse ales were brewed by farmers, often during the colder months, to be enjoyed by farmhands throughout the year.
+A lot of folks tie Saison mostly to Belgium, but its backstory is really a whole tangle with the farming communities in northern France, especially in places akin to Wallonia.
+For ages, these farmhouse ales got brewed by farmers, most of the time in the colder stretch, so it could be tasted by farmhands throughout the year.
 These weren’t just simple thirst quenchers; they were robust enough to last and provide sustenance.
 Each farm would have its own unique recipe, passed down through generations, using locally available grains and sometimes herbs.

 The tradition of brewing on farms meant that recipes were highly personalized, adapting to the harvest and the brewer’s whim.
 This created a diverse landscape of flavors, far removed from the standardized brews we often see today.

 It’s fascinating to think about how these beers were made with such a direct connection to the land.
-They used whatever grains were grown on the farm – wheat, barley, oats, even spelt.
+They used whatever grains were grown on the farm – wheat, barley, oats, even spelled.
 Sometimes malting was done right there on the farm.
-And before hops became dominant, local herbs and spices, known as ‘gruit’, were often used for flavoring and preservation.
-This connection to local ingredients and traditions is something that modern French craft brewers are really embracing.
+Before hops really became the dominant thing, people were using local herbs and spices, kinda known as ‘gruit’, for flavoring, and also for keeping things from spoiling.
+That link to local ingredients and traditions is something modern French craft brewers are now leaning into, a lot more than you might expect.

 A Resurgence in French Craft Breweries